Guide Dog FAQs

 - You must have good mental and physical health, including the ability to walk several blocks without jeopardizing any current medical conditions.

 - You need to have successfully completed a basic course in orientation and mobility (white cane training).
+You do not need to have completed orientation and mobility training at Leader Dog.

 You must complete an application, medical history form, physical exam form (which a medical doctor must fill out) and supply contact information for six people who can serve as personal references.
 We will also need a 10–15 minute video of you walking in your home area demonstrating independent travel and the ability to safely navigate lighted intersections and street crossings.
-The helps us to determine your suitability for guide dog training and provides information that will help us match you with the perfect guide dog for you.
+The video helps us to determine your suitability for guide dog training and provides information that will help us match you with the perfect guide dog for you.

 Once we have obtained a complete application package, your file is reviewed by our admissions committee.
 This process can take 30 to 90 days.